 Chartwell was the much-loved Churchill family home and the place from which Sir Winston drew inspiration from 1924 until the end of his life.
 Not only can you discover more about Churchill’s life through the tour of his historic house but it’s the estate and the gardens that we love exploring.
 Meanwhile, the beautiful black swans on the lake, the kitchen gardens, the swings, Canadian Camp, Doormouse Den and Bomb Crater situated north of the estate are fantastic for children.

-Meanwhile, check out these wonderful posts for more ideas about where to take the kids for family days out:
+Meanwhile, check out these wonderful posts for more ideas about where to the best places to visit in England with kids:

 • Sam from North East Family Fun shares her top three English Heritage properties to visit with kids featuring Stonehenge, Bolsover Castle and Hadrian’s Wall